kubernetes/dashboard/docs/developer/getting-started.md

 `Dashboard backend (9090) ---> Kubernetes API server (8080)`

-To build the docker image on darwin OS you will need to set environment variable for go to build as linux:
+To build the Docker image on darwin OS you will need to set environment variable for go to build as linux:

 ```shell
 export GOOS=linux